JaimeGo/One-pool/README.md

 It was fun!

-Play eight-pool in Heroku: https://eight-pool-jaimego.herokuapp.com/
+Play one-pool in Heroku: https://one-pool-jaimego.herokuapp.com/

 ![](screenshot1.png)